ibm-cloud-docs/containers/cs_storage_block_vpc.md

       </tr>
       <tr>
       <td><code>volumeBindingMode</code></td>
       <td>Choose if you want to delay the creation of the {{site.data.keyword.block_storage_is_short}} instance until thfirst pod that uses this storage is ready to be scheduled.
 To delay the creation, enter `WaitForFirstConsumer`.
-Tcreate the instance when you create the PVC, enter `Immediate`.</td>
+To create the instance when you create the PVC, enter `Immediate`.</td>
       </tr>
    </tbody>
    </table>